ARI SHAPIRO, Host:

 PETER OVERBY: In 2007, TV interviewer David Frost and two academics from the U.S. and the U.K. sat in a studio in Libya.
 As something crashed off-stage, Frost faced the camera.

-Mr. DAVID FROST (Journalist): Hello and welcome to "Libya in the Global Age," a conversation with Moammar Gadhafi, who we're delighted is here.
+DAVID FROST: Hello and welcome to "Libya in the Global Age," a conversation with Moammar Gadhafi, who we're delighted is here.

 OVERBY: The two-hour program was part of a, quote, "dialogue around the ideas of Moammar Gadhafi."
 The idea came from Monitor Group, a consulting firm founded by Harvard professors.

 L: to transform Gadhafi from a dictator to a, quote, "individual thinker" on questions of policy and philosophy.
 That's according to Monitor documents leaked to Libyan dissidents and posted online.
 So for example, Frost asked about direct democracy...

 FROST: Was the inspiration for that Athens and the Athenians, or did you get the idea somewhere else?

 MOAMMAR GADHAFI: (Through translator) No one has the right to have authority and power alone.
 This is what I came to the conclusion of, as a result of the conflict over power throughout human history.

 OVERBY: This all happened during a short golden age of U.S.-Libyan relations.
 In 2003, Libya took responsibility for the 1988 airliner bombing over Lockerbie, Scotland.
 And it agreed to pay the victims' families.
 The U.S. opened an embassy in Tripoli.
 Rutgers Professor Emeritus Benjamin Barber, one of the academics on the David Frost show, said on CNN this week that critics forget how things were.